Best Credit Card Processing Companies for Small Businesses: A Guide

 CDGCommerce

-CDGCommerce provides terminals and POS systems, integrations with your reservation system, options for loyalty programs, and CRM options, on top of their membership pricing and no cancelation fees.
+CDGCommerce provides terminals and POS systems, integrations with your reservation system, options for loyalty programs, and CRM options, on top of their membership pricing and no cancellation fees.

 PayPal

-PayPal is everywhere in online shopping carts, and they’ve built a name for themselves for helping people accept online payments, whether for personal or business purposes.
-It’s as easy as setting up an account and copy-pasting the PayPal button onto your site in order to start receiving payments.
+PayPal is everywhere in online shopping carts, and they’ve built a name for themselves for helping people accept online payments, whether for personal or business purposes. t’s not usually the cheapest option, but it can be as easy as setting up an account and copy-pasting the PayPal button onto your site in order to start receiving payments.

 Stripe